 Invoicing and Billing

-Manage your business transactions by creating, storing, managing, and sharing your invoices and bills in real estate CRM.
-CRM allows to create invoice templates and save them for future use.
+Manage your business transactions by creating, storing, managing, and sharing your invoices and bills in the CRM website platform.
+Such a product allows you to create invoice templates and save them for future use.

-Reporting is a big part of any business, especially in real estate.
-Real estate CRM makes it possible to form different reports in your system, whether it is sales or marketing related.
+Reporting is a big part of any business, especially in the real estate industry.
+Property management system makes it possible to form different reports in your system, whether it is sales or marketing related.
 You can create templates, and customize them after.
-All generated and created reports will be saved in a system, there you will be able to group, filter, and sort your reports.
+All generated and created marketing reports will be saved in a system, there you will be able to group, filter, and sort your reports.

 Instead of going to different email accounts and checking out whether a customer or a lead has replied, you can do it on one platform.
-By integrating an email account to CRM, you will be able to:
+By integrating an email account to the management system, you will be able to:

 - schedule the follow-up